LightBurnSoftware/Documentation/HotKeys.md

 [Return to main page](README.md)
 # Hot Keys and Gestures

+Most feature hot-keys can be found next to the action in the menus.
+I've tried to put everything in menus and toolbars to make it easier to use, but also to make the hotkeys for things visible.

 ## Mouse
 * **Selection:** Left click, or band-box
   * Shift + click adds to the current selection